Xlithan/asl-syntax-highlighting/README.md

 ## Publisher

-This extension is published by [Your Name](https://github.com/Xlithan).
+This extension is published by [DraigNET Studios](https://github.com/Xlithan).

 ---

-Thank you for using the **Adventure Script Language Syntax Highlighting** extension!
+Thank you for using the **Quest ASL Syntax Highlighting** extension!
 We hope it enhances your Quest game development experience in Visual Studio Code.